FlorinBalint/flo-lb/README.md

 Example of toy load balancer for educational purposes.

-The current version round robins between different backends, without checking for their health.
+The current version round robins between hardcoded backends, without checking for their health.

 # Testing setup